 tax returns for 2012 come with implications related to health care.

-returns a person files will be the chief factor to determine his eligibility for federal assistance when buying health insurance through the new state health exchange which will operate from 2014.
+The returns a person files will be the chief factor to determine his eligibility for federal assistance when buying health insurance through the new state health exchange which will operate from 2014.

 According to the federal Affordable Care act all Americans are required to buy health insurance or face tax penalties.

 Hannah Punitha (IRDA Licence Number: 2710062)